 The Place has a vital role to play in dance development in the UK.
 It is uniquely placed to enhance the sector’s ability to support independent dance artists.
 We provide the space and conditions they need to take the creative risks that keep the art form alive, and help them attain greater profile and integration within the UK and European dance communities.

-The Place is led by Thomas Lynch (Chair) and Kenneth Olumuyiwa Tharp (Chief Executive).
 Our plans for the future build upon our history of achievement, underpinned by our flexible business model that draws on a range of public and private funding sources and self-generated income, enabling us to continually adapt our activity to meet the changing needs of the dance sector at all levels.

 The Place currently employs full and part-time staff – dancers, teachers, producers and administrators – and works with nearly 300 casual staff.
 Our annual turnover is in excess of £6.5million.
 The Place’s building, which incorporates 11 dance studios together with our theatre, is fully accessible to disabled people, and The Place has a firm commitment to equal opportunities for staff, students, artists and users of our building and services.